Seirdy/seirdy.one/content/posts/website-best-practices.md

 Most resources on image optimization recommend considering progressive rendering.
 I don't recommend progressive rendering for below-the-fold images; if you optimize an image to just a few kilobytes, it should fully load in time.
 It's not worth the overhead below the 20&nbsp;kb range.

+These resources also encourage authors to include different image variants for different viewport sizes, screen resolutions, and pixel densities.
+They often skip the caveats:

+* Using different image files for different viewport sizes can cause the page to request more images as users re-size their window.
+* Sending requests dependent on viewport and display characteristics is a fingerprinting vector, allowing servers to identify users by these properties.

+Rather than create separate lanes for different users, I prefer making the defaults as inclusive as possible.
+A single image should look good under a variety of downscaling algorithms.
+It should be as small as it can be without losing essential information.

 It might seem odd to create a lossless WebP from a lossy PNG, but I've found that it's often the best way to get the smallest possible image at the minimum acceptable quality for screenshots with solid backgrounds.

 ### Dark image variants